atyryshkina/algorithm-performance-analysis/howto2.md

 The Galaxy Project is a platform that allows researchers to run popular bioinformatics analyses quickly and easily.
 In the past, trying to run a popular analysis would require downloading, configuring, and troubleshooting the analysys software on one's own machines.
 This can be a difficult and time consuming task.

 With the Galaxy Project, researchers run analyses on the public Galaxy server.
 To do so, the user needs only to connect to www.usegalaxy.org, upload their data, choose the analysis and the analysis parameters (if any), and hit run.
-The output of can be viewed once it is finished.
+The output can be viewed once it is finished.

 For more information visit www.galaxyproject.org.